imMichaelHarris/Sprint-Challenge-Redux-Smurfs/Answers.md

     Middleware is needed to preform async actions in redux.
 Middleware is a third point added between the action being called and the reducer.
 It allows us to disptach different action types based on async actions like a fetch get request.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
-    Redux-thunk allos us to return a function instead of a pure action object.
+    Redux-thunk allows us to return a function instead of a pure action object.
 In javacript a thunk is when you wrap a statement in a function and call that function to get that specific statement.

 1. Which `react-redux` method links up our `components` with our `redux store`?
+    We can use the 'connect' function that links our components to the redux store.
+We call connect when we are exporting the component.
+First call takes two arguments, the function that gets the state items we need for that component (null if none are needed) and the action creator we want to invoke in that component.
+The second call is just the Component itself.